 Missouri death row inmate appeals to US Supreme Court

-Washington state's attorney general says he is suing President Donald Trump over an executive order that suspended immigration from seven countries with majority-Muslim populations and sparked nationwide protests Washington state's attorney general has declared he's suing President Donald Trump over his temporary ban on immigration from seven countries with majority-Muslim populations A Missouri man set for execution Tuesday for killing a woman and her two children has asked the U.S. Supreme Court to spare his life From Dubai to Los Angeles, President Donald Trump's order barring travelers from seven Muslim countries has thrown the lives of thousands into limbo Supporters of President Donald Trump say they are happy with his executive order temporarily banning refugees and immigrants from some Muslim countries The first tangible results of Maine voters' decision in November to legalize ... (more)
+A Missouri man set for execution Tuesday for killing a woman and her two children has asked the U.S. Supreme Court to spare his life A Missouri man set for execution Tuesday for killing a woman and her two children has asked the U.S. Supreme Court to spare his life From Dubai to Los Angeles, President Donald Trump's order barring travelers from seven Muslim countries has thrown the lives of thousands into limbo From Dubai to Los Angeles, President Donald Trump's order barring travelers from seven Muslim countries has thrown the lives of thousands into limbo Supporters of President Donald Trump say they are happy with his executive order temporarily banning refugees and immigrants from some Muslim countries Supporters of President Donald Trump say they are happy with his executive order temporarily banning refugees and immigrants from some Muslim countries Washington state's attorney ... (more)

 Add your comments below